klu1211/pytorch-toolbox/README.md

 Then open the `inference.ipynb` notebook

 #### Currently doing:
-1. Refactor the functions in `image.py` and `data.py` to be more cohesive.
+1. Restructure the files and folder of the code e.g. Refactor the functions in `image.py` and `data.py` to be more cohesive.
 2. Metric learning to increase the performance of the model.
 Right now I'm using a siamese network (trained with the method discussed above) with a triplet loss